 Due to such a structure, the amount of water distributed to the tub was perfect.

 One was directly connected to a hot pool in the immediate vicinity, while the other drew water from a distant location.

 I couldn't get any closer because the ground was too fragile.

-When I turned the valve, the water flew, and was hot at 131 degrees F.
+When I turned the valve, the water flew and was hot at 131 degrees F.

-It was slightly yellowish, transparent, odorless and tasteless.
+It was slightly yellowish, transparent and odorless.